-i i cui 0 10010 10 10015

-Large Cap International Portfolio

-Return Before Taxes 22.04% 5.65% 5.44%

-Return After Taxes on Distributions 21.20% 4.93% 4.71%

-Return After Taxes on Distributions and Sale of Portfolio Shares 13.64% 4.31% 4.21%

-MSCI World ex USA Index (net dividends)

-(reflects no deduction for fees, expenses, or taxes on sales) 22.49% 5.42% 5.32%
+1 Year 5 Years 10 Years Large Cap International Portfolio Return Before Taxes 8.12% 7.94% 5.33% Return After Taxes on Distributions 7.64% 7.26% 4.61% Return After Taxes on Distributions and Sale of Portfolio Shares 5.17% 6.16% 4.10% MSCI World ex USA Index (net dividends) (reflects no deduction for fees, expenses, or taxes on sales) 7.59% 7.64% 5.19%

 Dimensional Fund Advisors LP serves as the investment advisor for the Large Cap International Portfolio.
-Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the sub-advisors for the Large Cap International Portfolio.
-The following individuals are responsible for coordinating the day to day management of the Large Cap International Portfolio:
+Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the sub-advisors for the Portfolio.
+The following individuals are responsible for leading the day-to-day management of the Portfolio:

-- Jed S. Fogdall, Global Head of Portfolio Management, Chairman of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2010. - Bhanu P. Singh, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015. - Arun C. Keswani, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020. - Joel P. Schneider, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020.
+- Jed S. Fogdall, Global Head of Portfolio Management, Chairman of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2010. - Bhanu P. Singh, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015. - Arun C. Keswani, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020. - Joel P. Schneider, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020.

 Investors may purchase or redeem shares of the Large Cap International Portfolio on each day that the NYSE is scheduled to be open for business by first contacting the Portfolio's transfer agent at (888) 576-1167.
-Shareholders that invest in the Large Cap International Portfolio through a financial intermediary should contact their financial intermediary regarding purchase and redemption procedures.
-The Large Cap International Portfolio generally is available for investment only by institutional clients, clients of registered investment advisors, clients of financial institutions and a limited number of certain other investors as approved from time to time by the Advisor.
+Shareholders that invest in the Portfolio through a financial intermediary should contact their financial intermediary regarding purchase and redemption procedures.
+The Portfolio generally is available for investment only by institutional clients, clients of registered investment advisors, clients of financial institutions and a limited number of certain other investors as approved from time to time by the Advisor.
+All investments are subject to approval of the Advisor.